okyntary/tp/docs/DeveloperGuide.md

 ### Use cases

-(For all use cases below, the **System** is`ePoch` and the **Actor** is the `user`, unless specified otherwise)
+(For all use cases below, **system** refers to `ePoch`, unless specified otherwise)

 **Use case: UC1 - List all persons, CCAs, and reminders**

 **MSS**

 1. User requests to list all persons, CCAs, and reminders.
-2. ePoch displays all persons,  CCAs, and reminders currently stored in ePoch.
+1. The system displays all persons, CCAs, and reminders currently stored in ePoch. <br>
 Use case ends.

 **Use case: UC2 - Add a person**

 **MSS**

-1. User requests to add a person to the list and optionally specifies their name, phone number, email and address.
+1. User requests to add a person to ePoch by specifying their name, address, email and phone number, optionally specifying additional user tags.
-2. ePoch adds the person with the specified information Use case ends.
+1. The system adds the person with the specified information to ePoch. <br>
+Use case ends.

+Extension:

+- 1a.
+At least one attribute from name, address, email and phone number is missing or specified improperly.
+  - 1a1.
+The system throws an error.
+Use case resumes from step 1.

 **Use case: UC3 - Add a CCA**

 **MSS**

-1. User requests to add a CCA to the list and specifies the CCA name.
+1. User requests to add a CCA to ePoch by specifying the CCA name.
-2. ePoch adds the CCA to the list of CCAs.
+1The system adds the CCA to ePoch. <br>
 Use case ends.

+Extension:
+- 1a.
+The CCA name is not specified correctly, or is missing.
+  - The system throws an error.
+Use case resumes from step 1.

-**Use case: UC4 - Find a person**
+**Use case: UC4 - Add a reminder**

 **MSS**

+1. User requests to add a reminder to ePoch by specifying its name, the id of the CCA to which it is linked, and its start date, optionally specifying its frequency.
+1. The system adds the reminder to ePoch. <br>
+   Use case ends.

+Extension:
+- 1a.
+At least one attribute from name, cid and start date is missing or specified improperly.
+    - The system throws an error.
+Use case resumes from step 1.

+**Use case: UC5 - Find a person**

+**MSS**

-1. User requests to find a person based on their attributes.
+1. User requests to find a person based on the specified attributes.
-2. ePoch displays all persons that fit the user's requirements.
+1. The system displays all persons that fit the user's specifications. <br>
+   Use case ends.

 Extensions:

-* 1a.
-No attributes are specified.
+- 1a.
+No attributes are specified, or attributes are specified improperly.

-    * 1a1. ePoch throws an error.
+  - -1a1.
+The system throws an error.
 Use case resumes from step 1.

-**Use case: UC5 -  Delete a person**
+**Use case: UC6 - Delete a person**

 **MSS**

 1. User requests to list persons.
-2. ePoch shows a list of persons.
+1. The system shows a list of persons (UC1).
-3. User requests to delete a person and specficies the person ID.
+1. User requests to delete a person by specifying that person's ID.
-4. ePoch deletes the person.
+1. The system deletes the person.
 Use case ends.

 **Extensions**

-* 2a.
-The list is empty.
+- 2a.
+The list is empty. <br>
   Use case ends.

-* 3a.
-The given person does not exist (person ID invalid).
+- 3a.
+The specified person does not exist (person ID invalid).

-    * 3a1.
-AddressBook shows an error message.
-      Use case resumes at step 2.
+  - 3a1.
+The system throws an error.
+Use case resumes from step 2.

-**Use case: UC6 - Enrol a person into a CCA**
+**Use case: UC7 - Enrol a person into a CCA**

 **MSS**

 1. User requests to list persons and CCAs.
-2. ePoch shows a list of persons and CCAs.
+1. The system shows a list of persons and CCAs.
-3. User requests to enrol a person into a CCA and specifices the person ID and CCA ID.
+1. User requests to enrol a person into a CCA by specifying the IDs of the desired person and CCA.
-4. ePoch adds the person to the CCA.
+1. The system adds the person to the CCA.
 Use case ends.

-**Extensions**
+***Extensions**

-* 2a.
-The list of persons is empty.
+-2a.
+The list of persons is empty. <br>
   Use case ends.

-* 2b.
-The list of CCAs is empty.
+- 2b.
+The list of CCAs is empty. <br>
   Use case ends.

-* 3a.
-The given person does not exist (person ID invalid).
+- 3a.
+The specified person does not exist (person ID invalid).

-    * 3a1. ePoch shows an error message.
+    * 3a1.
+The system throws an error message.
+Use case resumes from step 2.
+- 3b.
+The specified CCA does not exist (CCA ID invalid).
+    * 3b1.
+The system throws an error message.
 Use case resumes at step 2.

-* 3b.
-The given CCA does not exist (CCA ID invalid).

-    * 3b1. ePoch shows an error message.
+**Use case: UC8 - Clear all data**

+**MSS**

+1. User requests to clear all data.
+1. The system clears all data (persons, CCAs, reminders) stored in ePoch. <br>
-      Use case resumes at step 2.
+   Use case ends.

-*{More to be added}*

 ### Non-Functional Requirements

-1. Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
+1. The system should work on any _mainstream OS_ as long as it has Java `11` or above installed.
-2. Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.
+1. The system should be able to hold up to 1000 objects (persons, CCAs, reminders) without a noticeable sluggishness in performance for typical usage.
-3. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
+1. A user with above average typing speed for regular English text (i.e. not code, not system admin commands) should be able to accomplish most of the tasks faster using commands than using the mouse.
-4. The JAR file should not exceed 100MB.
+1. The `.jar` file should not exceed 100MB in size.
-5. The system should respond within 2 seconds whenever a command is entered by the user.
+1. The system should respond within 2 seconds whenever a command is entered by the user.

-*{More to be added}*

 ### Glossary

-* **Mainstream OS**: Windows, Linux, Unix, OS-X
+* **Mainstream OS**: Windows, Linux, Unix, OS-X.
-* **Person**: A contact that the user wants to save
+* **Person**: A contact that the user wants to save.
-* **CCA**: A school-based group that a person may be a member of
+* **CCA**: A school-based group that a person may be a member of.
-* **Reminder**: A scheduled event associated with a CCA that the user wishes to be notified of
+* **Reminder**: A scheduled event associated with a CCA that the user wishes to be notified of.

 --------------------------------------------------------------------------------------------------------------------